-In this paper, only metrics describing overall activity, fluctuations around mean activity, cyclicity and synchrony between animals are described and discussed.
+In this paper, only metrics describing overall activity, fluctuations around mean activity, cyclicity, and synchrony between animals are described and discussed.
 The data can nevertheless be further processed to extract more information.
 For instance, a network analysis could be performed with links between individuals of a group estimated from their synchrony.
 Such an approach could probably be applied to study group effects such as social facilitation, leadership, or cooperation among individuals.
-Markov chains can be used to analyse sequences of activities to better understand of the organisation of activities (Rugg & Buech, 1990; Schafer et al., 2020).
-Machine learning applied to metrics describing activity can also help to classify animals according to their phenotype or to detect changes in activity on specific animals and days (Lardy et al., 2023; Wagner et al., 2020, Debauche et al., 2021).
+Markov chains can be used to analyse sequences of activities to better understand the organisation of activities (Rugg & Buech, 1990; Schafer et al., 2020).
+Machine learning applied to metrics describing activity can also help to classify animals according to their phenotype or to detect changes in activity for specific animals and days (Lardy et al., 2023; Wagner et al., 2020, Debauche et al., 2021).

 In conclusion, activity data provide the raw material for the calculation of several metrics that describe animal behaviour.
 The choice of which metrics to use, depends on the research question or potential application.
-A clear research question helps to select the metrics that best characterise an animal behaviour in relation to the research or applied question.
+A clear research question is essential for the selection of the most appropriate metrics that best characterise specific aspects of the behaviour of the animals, suitable for answering question(s) asked.
 We believe that clarification of the metrics and on how they should be calculated will help to standardise these metrics, making them easier to use and allowing comparisons between studies.

 Funding